 The life of an LLC is not tied to the life of its members.
 This is advantageous for real estate investors who plan for the long term.
 The LLC can persist even if a member decides to exit or if the property is transferred.

 Real estate LLCs allow for flexibility in ownership.
-Investors can bring in partners, such as other investors or family members, without the restrictions imposed by other business structures.
+Investors can bring in partners, such as other investors or family members, without the restrictions imposed by other business structure.

 Changing the ownership of a property via deeding into an LLC is considered loan fraud—can be considered a “straw buyer” scenario.
 This was a major component to the Great Recession.
 Investors would get their friends to purchase a property in their own name and then they would get paid a few thousand dollars to deed the property into the name of an investor owned LLC.
 When the crash happened and banks went back to the original buyer they found that a new entity was now on title and their recourse became fuzzy.
 In the end, the original buyer was left with a property they didn’t want and payments they couldn’t afford and the threat of loan fraud to boot.